fdev31/benchmarker/README.rst

 xz
     For highest compression ratio at cost of speed lz4
-    For the fastest, costing speed
+    For the fastest, but moderate results
 (p)zstd
     For everything in the middle